alphazolam/fmt_nd_pak/README.md

 For example, when injecting "nadine-island-body.pak", create a folder called "nadine-island-body" next to it and put "nadine_mad_pants-color.dds" encoded as BC1/DXT1 compression, and it will become the texture for Nadine's pants on the island.
 You can use Intel Texture Works plugin for Photoshop to encode your textures.
 Even if you are not modding the mesh and only want to change textures, you still need to use an FBX to inject them.
 Check the Noesis debug log when exporting for the text "Checking for textures in \[path]" to see exactly where you need to put your dds files.
+#### NORMAL MAPS should have AMBIENT OCCLUSION map in the RED channel, Normal X in the GREEN channel and Normal Y in the BLUE channel

 ## NDP_NOESIS_CMD Maxscript